christinec-dev/DIVA_APK_Writeups/Insecure Data Storage/Part One/README.md

 - **How**: SharedPreferences() object

 Congrats, we have finished the first part of Insecure Data Storage of the DIVA APK!
 I hope this was easy enough to follow/understand.
 If you have recommendations on any cool tools, techniques, or tutorials that I too can follow feel free to leave them below and I'll check it out!

-(Pull this on my GitHub for future reference)